pekkanikander/Signal-Android-Accessibility-Kiosk/README.md

+# Signal Android - Care Mode

+Signal — Care mode is a simplified Signal UX for congnitively challenged users.

+Signal – Care Mode is a Signal feature that provides a **simplified, single-conversation experience** for users with reduced cognitive capacity (elderly, dementia, etc.) while maintaining full Signal security and functionality.

+> The original upstream Signal Android README is preserved as **`README-SIGNAL.md`**.

 ---

-# Care Mode — Optimal Intent Stack Architecture (Proposed Design)

-This section provides the requested deliverables: intent-stack designs per scenario, implementation code, state management, testing plan, edge-case handling, and performance notes.
-It assumes the current triad of activities (`MainActivity`, `AccessibilityModeActivity`, `AppSettingsActivity`) and aims for minimal, surgical changes.
+## For Caregivers & Family Members

+### What is Signal Care Mode?

+Signal Care Mode transforms Signal into a very **simple messaging app** for your loved one.
+Instead of seeing all many conversations, they see only **one selected conversation** - typically with their primary caregiver or family member, or a group chat with a few people.

+### How It Works

+1. **Setup**: You enable Care Mode in Signal Settings and select which conversation to show
+2. **Simplified Interface**: Your loved one sees only their conversation - no complex menus, popups, or multiple chats
+3. **Easy Communication**: Large, clear buttons for sending messages and voice notes
+4. **No Confusion**: No back buttons, settings, popups, or other apps to accidentally tap

+### Key Benefits

+- **Reduces Cognitive Load**: No complex navigation or multiple conversations
+- **Maintains Privacy**: Uses Signal's secure messaging protocol
+- **Familiar Technology**: Works with existing Signal contacts and groups
+- **Easy Setup**: Simple toggle in Signal settings

+### Getting Started

+1. Open Signal on your loved one's device
+2. Go to **Settings** → **Accessibility Mode**
+3. Select the conversation you want them to see
+4. Select **Enable Accessibility Mode**
+5. Exit Settings - Signal will switch to Care Mode
+6. Your loved one can now use the simplified interface

+### Customization

+You can adjust, using the baseline Signal settings:
+- **Text size** for better readability
+- **Theme** for dark, light, or dynamic
+New settings, to be implemented:
+- **Contrast** for visual clarity
+- **Touch sensitivity** for easier interaction
+- **Voice note settings** for audio communication

+### Exiting Care Mode

+To return to normal Signal:
+- Use the exit gesture to return to **Settings**
+- Go to **Accessibility Mode** → **Enable Accessibility Mode** and disable it

+#### Exit gestures

+The default exit gesture is two-finger hold on the upper conversation title.
+Keep two fingers on the title until you see a confirmation dialogue to appear.
+Then, confirm that you want to exit accessibility mode.

+The exit gesture can be changed at **Settings** → **Accessibility Mode** → **Advanced...**

+## Goals

+- **One conversation only**: App opens directly into a preselected conversation
+- **Simplified interface**: Large, high-contrast controls; no complex navigation
+- **Essential actions only**: Send/receive text; later maybe record/send voice notes
+- **Low cognitive load**: Removes surprises and interaction traps
+- **Maintains Signal security**: No changes to protocol, registration, or cryptography

+## Non-Goals

+- No changes to the Signal protocol, registration, servers, or cryptography
+- No alternative networks or bridges
+- No theming beyond what's required for clarity and accessibility

+## License

+This fork remains open-source under the same license as the upstream project.
+See upstream license files for details.

+## Acknowledgements

+Thanks to the Signal team for the upstream codebase and to the maintainers of related forks whose build and packaging practices informed this approach.

+For the upstream documentation and build notes, see **`README-SIGNAL.md`**.

+---

+## For Engineers

+### Technical Overview

+This implementation adds a **parallel accessibility interface** to Signal without modifying existing functionality.
+The approach maintains Signal's user experience and security model while providing a simplified user experience.
+All modifications to the Signal upstream baseline are attempted to be minimal.

+**Parallel Interface Design:**
+- New `AccessibilityModeActivity` and `AccessibilityModeFragment`
+- Reuses existing `ConversationViewModel`, `ConversationRepository`, and backend services
+- Zero changes to existing Signal functionality
+- Minimal patchset that rebases cleanly onto upstream

+**Component Reuse Strategy:**
+- **Existing**: Message handling, crypto, network, storage, conversation logic
+- **New**: Accessibility UI, simplified attachment handling, accessibility-specific navigation
+- **Minimal changes** to existing Signal code

-## Design Summary
+## Interface Design Summary — Android

 - Treat **Care Mode** as a **root-level mode** with its own root activity (`AccessibilityModeActivity`).
-- When toggling mode (either direction), **rebase the task**: start the new root with `NEW_TASK | CLEAR_TASK` and finish the old stack.
+- When toggling mode (either direction), **rebase the task**:
+  - Start the new root with `NEW_TASK | CLEAR_TASK` and finish the old stack.
     This guarantees predictable Back/App Switcher behaviour and avoids ghost activities.
-- Do **not** rely on opportunistic redirects in random lifecycle callbacks.
-Centralise routing in a tiny `CareModeRouter` invoked only in:
+- Centralise routing in a tiny `AccessibilityModeRouter` invoked only in:
   - `MainActivity.onStart()`
   - `AccessibilityModeActivity.onStart()`
-  - Immediately after a toggle in `AppSettingsActivity` (to rebase proactively)
 - Keep all other flows (notifications, deeplinks) funneled through a single router method so they respect Care Mode.

 ## Components

-- **CareModeStore**: persistent source of truth `{ enabled: Boolean, threadId: Long? }` (backed by existing `SignalStore.accessibilityMode`).
+- **AccessibilityModeStore**: persistent source of truth `{ enabled: Boolean, threadId: Long? }` (backed by existing `SignalStore.accessibilityMode`).
 - **CareModeRouter**: centralises all routing decisions and task-rebasing.
 - **IntentFactory**: creates intents with the correct flags/extras for both modes.